 Did you know that cavities can form anywhere on a tooth?
-Cavity-causing germs can attack all areas of a tooth, including the top, the sides and the root, if it's exposed.
-A smooth surface cavity may appear on a tooth's side or circumference.
-The good news is that a dental professional can treat this type of cavity and prevent it from growing larger and weakening the tooth structure.
+Cavity-causing bacteria can attack all areas of a tooth, including the top, the sides and the root, if it's exposed.
+A smooth surface cavity may appear on the side or the circumference of a tooth.
+The good news is, a dental professional can treat this type of cavity and prevent it from growing larger and weakening the tooth structure.

 Types of Dental Cavities

-Dental professionals categorise cavities according to where they appear on the tooth and their level of damage.
+Dental professionals categorize cavities according to where they appear on the tooth and their level of decay.
 As an article in The Journal of the American Dental Association outlines, there are different sites on a tooth where cavities can develop: